CettleK/CettleK/README.md

 - ⚡ Fun fact: ...
 -->

- I have a Bachelor of Science in Computer Science @ CSUSB in an ambition to be a Software Engineer!
+ I have a Bachelor of Science in Computer Science @ CSUSB with an ambition to be a Software Engineer!

  My portfolio at the moment is small but I plan to fill it up with my past projects or upcoming projects so stay tuned!